 I have made several thousand dollars from each garage sale I’ve done.
-And all of them were held for only one day.
-I am going to share my strategies so that you, too, can end your sale with a shoebox full of money.
+All of them were one‑day sales.
+I’m going to share the strategies that consistently produced those results so you can end your sale with a shoebox full of money.

-I use a shoebox measurement because that’s where I’ve always stored the money during the sale.
-Usually, there is no time to organize the cash, so I throw it in a shoebox.
-The best part of each garage sale was counting all the money at the end.
-I would say to myself, “That was fun!”
-As I write this, my memories of it give me the same exhilaration I felt then.
+I use a shoebox measurement because that’s where I always stored the cash during the sale.
+There’s usually no time to organize it, so I just tossed it in.
+The best part of each garage sale was counting the money at the end.
+I would say to myself, “That was fun.”
+Even now, the memory gives me the same exhilaration.

-Having an extensive background in marketing, I applied this knowledge to various aspects of the garage sale, as you will see.
-If you follow each step I present, you will be successful as well.
+With a background in marketing, I applied that knowledge to every part of the garage sale process.
+If you follow each step, you will be successful as well.

-This booklet outlines the most successful techniques I’ve discovered or developed myself for running a high-profit garage sale.
-5 printable signs and arrows are included.
-Here’s the contents.
+This booklet outlines the most successful techniques I’ve discovered or developed for running a high‑profit garage sale.
+It includes step‑by‑step guidance, practical strategies, and five printable signs and arrows.

 Contents